WHO NEEDS CONVERSIONS?

-Bringing users to the next step, especially on digital applications, isn’t a unicorn.
+To put it simply, conversion optimization means to take as many users as possible to the next step.
+Bringing users towards this goal, especially on digital applications, isn’t trivial.
 Ultimately, the only reason why visitors buy from you is because of the value your offering has.
 Before you invest in an optimization program, make sure you are providing value that has demand.
 If not, you probably need strategic advise.

 Conversion Optimization is more than turning more users towards goals.
 It means to create a useful and integrated presentation.
 In simple terms, conversion rate optimization (CRO) or conversion optimization is the process of finding out why your website visitors are not taking the desired action(s) and fixing those reasons, or issues, to achieve a higher conversion rate.
 At a process level, conversion optimization is achieved by the following scientific process.